ActiveMargins/DCouttsWeb/content/top/portfolio.md

 -----

-**Mapping under-exploited reservoir targets through production data**
+**Mapping under-exploited reservoir targets through production curves**

 Production data is often used to map high-performing and low-performing reservoirs, however the gross production of a well or field does not tell the whole store about potential performance.
 This project set out to find potential reservoir targets that are currently under-performing by mapping common production curve shapes.
 This involved cleaning annual production data for the entire WCSB, fitting GAM models to de-noise production data, clustering production curves into common shapes using dynamic time warping, and performing spatial analysis on the resulting clusters to find potential targets and analogs.